docker-library/ghost/README.md

 - [![](https://images.microbadger.com/badges/image/devmtl/ghostfire.svg)](https://microbadger.com/images/devmtl/ghostfire "Get your own image badge on microbadger.com")
 - [![](https://images.microbadger.com/badges/version/devmtl/ghostfire.svg)](https://microbadger.com/images/devmtl/ghostfire "Get your own version badge on microbadger.com")

+## What is this

+It’s a Docker image for running Ghost in a container.

 ## About Ghost our favorite CMS

 [Ghost](https://ghost.org/) is a free and open source website & blogging platform designed to simplify the process of publishing.
 It’s for individual bloggers as well as online publications.
-You can see Ghost as a CMS (content management system) designed as an alternative to systems like *WordPress, Medium, Squarespace, Wix, Tumblr, Drupal, Zoola*, etc.
+You can see Ghost as a CMS (content management system) designed as an alternative to systems like *Medium, WordPress, Squarespace, Wix, Tumblr, Drupal, Zoola*, etc.

-On the other side, the idea behind **FirePress** is to empower freelancers and small organizations to be able to build an outstanding mobile-first website.
+On the other side, the idea behind **FirePress** is to empower freelancers and small organizations to be able to build an outstanding mobile-first website. **We exclusively host Ghost websites**.

 Because we believe your website should speak up in your name, we consider our mission completed once your site has become [your impresario](https://play-with-ghost.com/ghost-themes/why-launching-your-next-website-with-firepress/).